 - Set up intent data analysis

-Small businesses can start with Apollo at roughly $6,000 yearly for an enterprise plan with one user.
-ZoomInfo begins at $10,000 per year for tiny teams but quickly jumps to "multiple six figures" for bigger organizations looking for comprehensive account based marketing solutions.
+Small businesses might start with Apollo at about $6,000 yearly for an enterprise plan with one user.
+ZoomInfo starts at $10,000 annually for small teams, rising to multiple six figures for larger organizations seeking comprehensive account-based marketing solutions.

-Credit systems like 6sense's make things trickier.
-Credits expire at the end of each billing cycle without rolling over, so teams must plan carefully or risk losing their investment in these account based marketing companies.
+Credit systems like 6sense's complicate matters.
+Credits expire at each billing cycle's end without rolling over, necessitating careful planning to avoid wasting investment in these account-based marketing companies.

-Users often call legacy ABM platforms like Demandbase and 6sense "prohibitively expensive."
-Demandbase wants "multiple 6-figures in budget" before you can start.
-These older platforms usually need long-term commitments, which puts pressure on marketing budgets.
+Users often describe legacy ABM platforms like Demandbase and 6sense as "prohibitively expensive."
+Demandbase demands "multiple 6-figures in budget" to start, with long-term commitments that pressure marketing budgets.

 Newer platforms offer more budget-friendly options.
 Propensity markets itself as "simplified, affordable" compared to older options.
-Teams can set it up "in as little as 30 minutes" instead of waiting weeks or months, making it an attractive option for those seeking efficient account based marketing automation.
+It can be set up "in as little as 30 minutes," making it appealing for those seeking efficient account-based marketing automation.

-The price difference becomes clearer with specialized tools.
-Identity Matrix zeroes in on person-level identification and claims to spot "3-5x more web visitors" than other web identification platforms and ABM tools.
-Companies can cut ad costs by targeting high-intent leads instead of expensive broad campaigns, aligning with modern B2B marketing strategies.
+Price differences become evident with specialized tools.
+Identity Matrix focuses on person-level identification, claiming to identify "3-5x more web visitors" than other web identification platforms and ABM tools.
+Companies can reduce ad costs by targeting high-intent leads instead of expensive broad campaigns, aligning with modern B2B marketing strategies.

-Legacy platforms come with detailed feature sets, but they cost more upfront.
-Many companies see better ROI after switching to focused, newer options that match their specific ABM goals without paying for rarely used features in their account based marketing software.
+Legacy platforms come with extensive feature sets but higher upfront costs.
+Many companies find better ROI by switching to focused, newer options that align with specific ABM goals without paying for seldom-used features.

 Hidden Expenses Draining Your ABM Budget

-ABM platforms can cost two or three times more than their advertised subscription prices.
-These hidden costs quietly drain marketing budgets no matter the organization's size.
-Here's what you should know about these concealed expenses in the best account based marketing software.
+ABM platforms can cost two to three times more than their advertised subscription prices, quietly draining marketing budgets regardless of organization size.
+Here's what you need to know about these hidden expenses in the best account-based marketing software.

-ABM platform setup requires time and resources that vendors rarely mention during sales talks.
-The original setup of Apollo as a complete ABM system takes several weeks.
-Teams must install tracking scripts, set up workflows, and create lead scoring parameters.
+Setting up an ABM platform requires time and resources that vendors rarely mention during sales discussions.
+Initially setting up Apollo as a complete ABM system takes weeks.
+Teams must install tracking scripts, establish workflows, and create lead scoring parameters.

-Newer platforms like Propensity claim a 30-minute setup time, but full configuration takes much longer.
-You'll need technical expertise, and without the right knowledge in your team, external consultants become necessary for proper implementation of these account based marketing tools.
+Though newer platforms like Propensity claim a 30-minute setup, full configuration takes longer.
+Technical expertise is essential, and without the right knowledge, external consultants become necessary for proper implementation of these account-based marketing tools.

-Industry data shows implementation adds 20-30% to your first-year ABM platform investment.
-This cost comes from:
+Industry data indicates that implementation adds 20-30% to your first-year ABM platform investment.
+This cost arises from:

 - Technical configuration and customization